 The validation rules for calculated values in Peppol are described in [9].
 A tolerance of 1 Cent applies for these calculations.

-Usage of Signs

-Line item prices can be negative in eSM.
-Peppol only allows positive values for prices.
+Negative Prices (Usage of Signs)

+Negative prices are a valid, legitimate occurrence in invoices when describing financial derivatives and are handled by eSM.
+For example, line item prices can be negative in such invoices.
+However, Peppol BIS 3.0 does not support negative prices at line item level.
 For quantities, Peppol allows negative and positive values.
-Service providers need to ensure that line item prices can be reported in a valid manner, awaiting solution proposals.the
+Service providers need to ensure that line item prices can be reported in a valid manner, awaiting solution proposals.

-Possible workaround.
+In Phase 2.1, steps have been initiated to request from the European regulatory body that negative prices are supported.
+In August 2025 Energy Traders Europe raised the following ticket regarding this issue: INC04049110 “Request for Change of business rules BR-27 and BR-28 in EN 16931-1 Semantic Data Model”.

+However, the resolution of this ticket is not included in Phase 2.1 scope.
+The implementation is not under the control of Energy Traders Europe and therefore the timeline may be well into the future.

+The possible workaround remains in place.
 If a line item has a negative price in eSM, then the following product would be negative:

 ‘Price’ * ‘SettlementVolume’ = ‘TotalAmount’: -30.00 € * 1,000.00 kWH = -30,000.00 €